prod-arkhamk/StudentHelpApp/README.md

 This link is restricted.
 When you want to access it, Email me your GitHub username and the reason (optional) you want to read about this project.
 Thank you!
+Disclaimer: I am not a perfect programmer and this was just a random project I made.
+So it wont be the most efficient.
+But if it works, it works!